kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 1. **Check Your Email**: Look for an email with subject "Set Up Your Account"
 2. **Click the Setup Link**: Click the "Set Up Account" button in the email
-3. **Create Your Security PIN**:
+3. **Create Your Password**:
-   - Enter a secure 6-digit PIN
+   - Enter a secure password
-   - Confirm the PIN by entering it again
+   - Confirm the password by entering it again
    - Click "Complete Setup"
 4. **Success**: You'll be redirected to the login page

 **Important Notes:**

 - The setup link expires after 60 minutes
-- Your PIN must be exactly 6 digits
-- Keep your PIN secure and don't share it with others
+- Keep your password secure and don't share it with others

 ### 2.3 Standard Login Process

 1. Navigate to the login page
 2. Enter your **Email Address**
-3. Enter your **Security PIN** (6 digits)
+3. Enter your **Password**
 4. Click **"Access System"**
 5. You'll be redirected to your dashboard